clevercode/roomies/brainstorm.markdown

 spending all night refreshing Twitter & Reddit or working on getting your dream job doing what you love - you dedicate yourself to it without worrying if your forgot to pay this or that.
+* Incentivizing goodness: get recognized for being an amazing roomie.

 ## Core features
 * Expense management & sharing